 For those of you who just sat down because you are so taken aback by the notion that soy is not actually the healthfood you thought it was, here are 170 scientific reasons to back up this assertion.

 Please note that fermented soy in small, condimental amounts as practiced in traditional Asian cultures is fine for those who have healthy thyroid function.
-Only miso, tempeh, natto and soy sauce (IF traditionally brewed) fall under this category.
+Only miso, tempeh, natto and traditionally brewed soy sauce fall under this category.
 In addition, if you want to sprinkle a few edamame on your salad or have a few small cubes of tofu in your miso soup from time to time, that is fine too.
 A little soy lecithin in a nonGMO snack food from time to time isn’t necessarily a problem either.
 Just don’t make it a regular part of your diet!

 If you have any sort of thyroid issues going on, however, it is really the best policy to avoid all soy all the time as soy is a potent goitrogen (thyroid suppressor) even if fermented.